-The yearly program includes participation in the Angaston Show, the Barossa Vintage Festival and hosting of the Annual Heifer Competition and Hogget Competition.
+The yearly program includes participation in the Angaston Show, the Schools Merino Challenge at Roseworthy Campus and the Barossa Vintage Festival.
 In May 2013 a dinner has held to commemorate 125 years of the Angaston Branch, making it the oldest Ag Bureau in the state.

 The member base is as diverse as the program, with participants involved in vineyards, cropping, meat and wool sheep, beef and dairy cattle, fresh and dried fruit production, transport and contracting services.
 There’s even an ex banker or two – always good for a 20c hit!
 This diversity has been ideal in the establishment of the Barossa Improved Grazing Group (BIGG) of which the Angaston branch has been instrumental in establishing and coordinating.